Blanca Errázuriz: Early life and marriage

 Errázuriz was born in Viña del Mar, Chile, the eldest daughter of Guillermo Errázuriz Urmeneta and of Blanca Vergara Alvarez, a beauty known as the Star of Santiago, and thus a member of the politically influential Errázuriz family, of Basque descent.
 Her father, a mining magnate, died when she was two, and she was educated at Sacred Heart Convent in London, England.
 In 1911, when she was 16 years old, she met John de Saulles, an American businessman and society figure 15 years her senior; he had travelled to Chile as representative of the South American Concessions Syndicate to negotiate a new railway line.
 After some initial difficulties with her family (mostly due to the difference in age and religion as Errázuriz was Roman Catholic) they were soon engaged.
 On 14 December 1911, they were married at an English Catholic chapel in Paris, France.
 (The civil ceremony had taken place the previous day.).

 De Saulles had previously been engaged to the heiresses Mary Elsie Moore (later Princess Torlonia) and Eleanor Granville Brown.
 He was later briefly appointed as U. S. Minister to Uruguay in 1914, a post he resigned shortly after accepting and without ever leaving the U.S. The newly married couple settled in New York City.
 They had one child, John Longer "Jack" de Saulles, born on 25 December 1912, and for whom the steel magnate Charles H. Schwab stood as godfather.
 Shortly after John, Jr's birth, the couple's marriage began to falter mainly due to de Saulles' well known infidelities.
-Errázuri filed for divorce in the summer of 1916.
+Errázuriz filed for divorce in the summer of 1916.